varad15/GrievanceGrid/README.md

 **GrievanceGrid** is a comprehensive, next-generation Smart Municipal Dashboard designed to streamline the handling, routing, and resolution of urban grievances for cities and municipal corporations.

-Our platform leverages advanced machine learning, workflow automation, and real-time analytics to ensure every citizen complaint is categorized, assigned, tracked, and resolved efficiently—across staff, department heads, and administrators.
+My platform leverages advanced machine learning, workflow automation, and real-time analytics to ensure every citizen complaint is categorized, assigned, tracked, and resolved efficiently—across staff, department heads, and administrators.

 ---